scaffold-eth/scaffold-eth/README.md

 This command will deploy all your contracts and refresh your react’s app.
 To be more precise this command will run two javascript scripts (deploy and publish).

 So, open three different Terminals and launch those commands.
-Every time you make a change to your contracts you just need to re-launch your **deploy** command.
+Every time you make a change to your contracts you just need to run `yarn deploy` command.

 ## Exercise Part 1: Implement the stake() method